CaptainBaldi/PsychRewrittenWiki/PsychRewrittenWiki/Sprites.md

 * `framerate` - The frames per second the animation should play at (Default is 24).
 * `loop` - Whether this animation should loop (Default is true).

-### addAnimationByIndices(obj:String, name:String, prefix:String, indices:String, framerate:Int = 24, loop:Bool = false)
+### addAnimationByIndices(obj:String, name:String, prefix:String, indices:String, framerate:Int, loop:Bool)
 Adds an animation to a sprite via animation indices.

 * `obj` - The sprite's string tag.